yousef1110ya/prism-live-server/README.md

 ## installing
 1. clone this repo
+2. run npm install
-2. Use `docker-compose up -d` to install all the docker images.
+3. Use `docker-compose up -d` to install all the docker images.
-3. run the docker container from docker desktop (for simplicity)
+4. run the docker container from docker desktop (for simplicity)